Practice Photographing Clouds and Skies

-I learned today why every photographer should have a great collection of cloud and sky images.
+I learned today why it’s quite important to go photographing clouds and skies.
+It’s really useful to grow a collection of clouds and skies just in case the elements don’t fall in your favor.
 You know the scenario, perfect subject, perfect lighting, drab cloudless sky!

 A couple of weeks back I did a commercial fashion shoot.
 It was late in the evening and the sun was starting to quickly fade.
 It had been an overcast day and the sky was a boring grey with very little interest in the clouds.
 Lucky for my client I’m also in the habit of photographing cloud formations.
 I have over a hundred of them now sitting in my photo collection ready to be used whenever the need arises.

 The image above was the result of an hour post processing, switching a drab sky for a more dramatic cloud formation.
 If you’ve ever changed sky photos into black and white, you’ll understand what a challenge it was to find the right cloud formation.
 I went through a dozen images before settling on this dramatic sky that had the perfect mix of light and dark.

 For comparison here is the original edit with a drab sky.
 As you can see, the clouds on this day were virtually non existent.

 Below is another example taken on the same day, this time in color, with a beautiful evening sky seen behind the models.

 The original had the same dull sky you see in the first example above.
 This time I chose to switch it for a vertical sky shot I had on my hard drive.

 Tips for photographing clouds and skies